bestofjs/bestofjs/README.md

 ## Concept

-[bestof.js.org](http://bestof.js.org/) is an application to check the latest trends about open source projects related to the web platform (JavaScript of course, but also html, css...)
+[bestof.js.org](http://bestof.js.org/) checks everyday the latest trends about open source projects related to the web platform: JavaScript of course, client and server side, but also html, css...

 This is a place where font-end engineers and node.js developers can find the best components to build amazing web applications:

 * Frameworks
-* Librairies
+* Libraries
 * CSS toolkits
 * Testing tools
 * and many other things...

+2 new features have been added recently (May 2015):

-New feature added on April 2016: sign in with Github to add "Reviews" and "Links" about the projects you care!
+* Users can sign in with their Github account and add "Reviews" and "Links" about the projects they care.
+Anyone can contribute!
+* A Hall of Fame has been created to gather the most amazing people of the community: developers, authors, speakers, mentors...

 ## How it works